mozilla/fx-private-relay/docs/translations.md

     use qvalues in `Accept-Language` defaults.
 Instead, the order of languages is the order of preference.
 - **Currency**: [ISO 4217][] defines codes for currencies.
   - The Subscription Platform and Relay use the upper-case, three-letter codes.
-Some examples are `"USD"` for United States dollars and `"EUR"` for Euros.
+    For example, `"USD"` for United States dollars and `"EUR"` for Euros.

 [BCP 47]: https://www.rfc-editor.org/info/bcp47
 [Cantonese]: https://en.wikipedia.org/wiki/Cantonese